-Prior Pursglove College and Stockton Sixth Form College receives prestigious Artsmark Award
+Prior Pursglove College and Stockton Sixth Form College receive prestigious Artsmark Award

 Pupils and staff at Prior Pursglove and Stockton Sixth Form College are celebrating after receiving a prestigious Artsmark Award.

 Artsmark is the only creative quality standard for schools, accredited by Arts Council England.
 It supports them to develop and celebrate arts and cultural education across the whole curriculum, bringing learning to life for children and young people.

 In order to achieve their Artsmark Award, Prior Pursglove and Stockton Sixth Form College had to develop their arts and culture provision to embed a broad and balanced curriculum.
 This was achieved by creating an overall plan that was committed to and delivered across the whole college.

 Prior Pursglove and Stockton Sixth Form College was supported by The Forge, the specialist participatory arts organisation in planning and developing their objectives.
 The Forge worked alongside the college at various stages to support their Artsmark Award achievement.